History of Dedham, Massachusetts, 1800–1899: Town Clerks

-The land for the courthouse, across the street from the existing one, was purchased from Frances Ames for $1,200.
-Masonic ceremonies, bell ringing and cannon fire accompanied the laying of the cornerstone on July 4, 1825.
-It was designed by Solomon Willard and built in the Greek style with pillared porticoes.
-Construction was completed in February 1827.

-From the outside, it was an attractive building, but it was not a comfortable place to work.
-The only water was provided by a well on Court Street, and it did not have an adequate heating system.
-One employee complained that it was "barren and destitute of every convenience, demanded for health, comfort and decency."

-Renovations in 1854 added gas lights to the building and running water from an on-site well.
-Six years later, in 1860, the building was fireproofed to protect county records.
-A group of citizens petitioned the commissioners, asking them not to make any structural changes for fear of ruining the exterior aesthetics of the building.
-Despite this, the Commission decided to extend the north front of the building, to add wings on either side, and add a large dome to the roof.
-Following plans developed by Gridley J. F. Bryant, the building was enlarged again between 1892 and 1895 to its present H-shaped configuration, adding wings to the southern facade that matched those added in 1863 to the north.

-The old courthouse eventually became Temperance Hall.

 First townhouse

 After the new courthouse was constructed in 1827, the old courthouse was sold to Harris Monroe and Erastus Worthington.
 The pair speculated that the Town may want to use it as a town hall, and so they dragged it south down Court Street to a new lot.
 The Town decided to build an entirely new structure, however, on Bullard Street in 1828.
 By 1858, however, a town committee was complaining that "the present town house is neither in location, size, or style, sufficient to meet the reasonable requirements of the town."
 It was too far away from the center village and too ugly they said, and though there were over 1,000 voters in the town the building could not accommodate more than 275.
 Town meetings were frequently crowded and confused in the townhouse, and it was difficult to hear speakers and determine votes.